Hoovy-Team/FNF-MemeHoovy-Engine-New/README.md

 I have an engine based off myself now, watch me fail.

 No, it's not dead, I've just been busy.
+(I haven't been committing as much as I'd like, but I'm busy with other things/tasks.
+And mind you, I code for free, I'm not getting paid to do any of the things that I do.)

 This is a WIP rewrite of Ninjamuffin99s Friday night Funkin.